ezekg/xo/README.md

 it may contain other indices, in descending order e.g. `$2?:$1`, not `$1?:$2`.

 ### Delimiters
-You may substitute `/` for any delimiter not found within your pattern or formatter.
+You may substitute `/` for any delimiter not found within your pattern or formatter, even if it is escaped (pull requests are welcome to fix this).

 ### Regular expression features
 Please see [Go's regular expression documentation](https://golang.org/pkg/regexp/syntax/)